EOsamau/EOsamau/README.md

 ## Contact Information

-For professional inquiries or collaboration opportunities, please connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-osamau-b593b275/).
+For professional inquiries or collaboration opportunities, please connect with me on [LinkedIn](https://www.linkedin.com/in/emmanuel-osamau-b593b275/) or email me at eosamau@unomaha.edu

-- 📄 Know about my experiences in my [resume](https://github.com/EOsamau/Adhoc/blob/main/Resume_Emmanuel_Osamau.pdf)